DaedalusX652/hacker-terminal-game/README.md

 - ASCII Snake game that you can play inside the terminal
 - Authentic-looking terminal effects and animations

+## Coming Soon

+- More content
+- Tetris

 ## Installation Instructions

 ### Prerequisites